seek-oss/braid-design-system/.changeset/gorgeous-bears-glow.md

 }
 ```

-This is likely to not affect consumers, unless using these values off the theme explicitly in custom treat files.
+This is not likely to affect consumers, unless using these theme values explicitly in custom treat files.

 **Theme Tokens: Descender and Cap Height scales**